Think of this as your guide to making the most of Camp Kinda. Let's get started!

 There's no start or end time, so it's easy to fit Camp Kinda into your schedule.

-Your kinda campers can do every activity every day, pick and choose just a few, or explore entirely different adventures from our catalog.
+Your kinda campers can go through every adventure and activity in order or pick and choose what they want.
 We won't judge.

 Your child may not love every week’s topic, but we bet they’ll find something interesting in most of them—and even a couple hours of Camp Kinda is better than video games all day long.
 And who knows?
 Maybe they’ll discover something they’re wild about along the way.